 Perhaps, then, this production offers a small sign that attitudes have changed, because it rarely feels like a comedy today.
 Bob initiates the three-way affair when he drops the girls off from babysitting.
 The way he steers the conversation towards sex, then dresses it up as a biology lesson, is clearly an exercise in grooming.
 The sex itself is awkward and uncomfortable – literally and metaphorically – a depiction of a sexual predator taking advantage of a pair of 15-year-olds.
 And for a play with a mercifully brief run-time, there’s a whole lot of sex – about a fifth of the evening’s entertainment is James Atherton’s hairy buttocks thrusting joylessly back and forth.

-For Dunbar, the affair was framed as an attempt by Bob to regain some agency in a world that’s rendered him culturally and economically impotent.
+For Dunbar, the affair was an attempt by Bob to regain some agency in a world that’s rendered him culturally and economically impotent.
 Thatcher-era austerity has left their working-class community broken and broke, with little else to do than have a quick “jump” in the car.
-And while the idea of austerity Britain is hardly a foreign concept in 2018, the overriding impression is that Bob is a total jerk, not only in his treatment of Rita and Sue, but also his aggressive disdain for his long-suffering wife.
+And while the idea of austerity Britain is hardly a foreign concept in 2018, there is little sympathy for Bob , not only for his treatment of Rita and Sue, but also his aggressive disdain for his long-suffering wife.